-Any James Bond fan that played GoldenEye 007 growing up will get a kick out of The Spy Who Shot Me’s parodying of the iconic spy franchise.
+Any James Bond enthusiast that played GoldenEye 007 growing up will get a kick out of The Spy Who Shot Me’s parodying of the renowned spy franchise.

 Presented as a retro-style FPS, the game has you taking on the role of super-spy Agent7 as he attempts to bring down the evil organization S.C.U.M.

 Gameplay is modeled after classic 90s shooters and takes a run-and-gun approach to combat complete with hordes of enemies, drivable vehicles, and weapon mods.

 If you’re tired of the same old serious spy stories and could use a laugh, The Spy Who Shot Me is a great choice with plenty of funny gags and cheeky references to popular spy movies.